Skip to content

 TermDescription

 Dictionary TypeThe classification identifier for the dictionary, referenced in code (e.g., user_status, gender).
-Recommended naming: lowercase English with underscores.
+It is recommended to use lowercase English with underscores for naming.

 Dictionary NameThe Chinese description of the dictionary category, used only for interface display (e.g., "User Status", "Gender").

-Dictionary ItemA specific value item under a dictionary category, containing attributes like key, label, sort order, etc.
+Dictionary ItemA specific value item under a dictionary category, containing attributes like key, label, sorting, etc.

 Main Operations